MikeBusuttil/GraphDB-playground/README.md

 ## 2do

-- find and import the data for region, territory, employee territory, and state.
+- find and import the data for region, territory, employee territory, customer demographics, and state.
+- import all fields from all tables into neo4j.